jinparksj/MuJoCo-OpenAI-Gym-Ubuntu/README.md

 # Mujoco-OpenAi-Gym-Ubuntu
 Short description of instillation process for Mujoco 1.50 with OpenAi Gym on Ubuntu 16.04
+**Note**: This is a compilation of my experiences and useful resources I found.
+Hope this can help!

 ## Ubuntu
 Make sure to have [Ubuntu 16.04](https://www.ubuntu.com/download/desktop) installed.
 You can try with another version, but this is the one I am using.